• Skip to main content

 Tampa PD Update 2

 It looks like this purchase is definite, but delayed.
 Speaking to one of the Tampa PD firearms instructors, I found out that budget cuts have pushed the purchase of the new pistols back to “around January” of 2010.
-The instructor also told me that the department has already taken delivery of the new holsters for the M&P, and have sent their armorers to the S&W armorer school.
+The instructor also told me that the department has already taken delivery of the new holsters for the M&P, and has sent their armorers to the S&W armorer school.

 So, it would seem that the deal is almost certain at this point, just the timing has been thrown off due to the city’s budget woes.